tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - Where (exactly) has the culture of training, accountability, and integrity been sabotaged by an obsession with fixing the problems vs. keeping the problems fixed?
   - In our quest for size and speed, what are the changes that have caused the foundation to crack and the fundamentals to erode?
   - What changes must I make to our culture if these problems are to be fixed once and for all?
-  -I know there is a big difference between doing and done.
+  - I know there is a big difference between doing and done.
 What needs to be finished?

 # THE APOLOGY